alvisf/Dockerized-Flask-Celery-RabbitMQ-Redis/README.md

 We see that our page load takes a while to complete because the request to `result.png` doesn't return until the image generation has completed.

-## Part 3 - Expanding our web app to use Celery
+## Expanding our web app to use Celery

 In our `app` directory, create the `tasks.py` file that will contain our Celery tasks.
 We add the neccessary Celery includes: